fyrkov/refcards/AWS/StorageExtras.md

 To do so it is possible to transfer to s3 and set up lifecycle rules.

 ### FSx
-Use case: launch a hi perf 3rd party filed system on AWS (instead of EFS).\
+Use case: launch a hi perf 3rd party distributed file system on AWS (instead of EFS).\
 :exclamation: EFS is a shared POSIX system meaning that it is for Unix machines.\
 FSx is a fully managed service that supports:
 * FSx for Lustre.
 Use case: parallel distributed FS for large scale computing, machine learning, HPC on Linux.
 Has seamless integration with S3 - can read S3 as FS and can write directly to S3 through FS.
 Has hi throughput, lo latency.
 * FSx for Windows File Server.
 * FSx for NetApp ONTAP